 How is childhood leukemia treated?

 Children and teens with leukemia and their families have special needs.
 These needs can be met best by cancer centers for children and teens, working closely with the child’s primary care doctor.
 Treatment in these centers gives you the advantage of having teams of specialists who know the differences between cancers in adults and those in children and teens, as well as the special needs of younger people with cancer.

 For childhood leukemias, this team is often led by a pediatric oncologist, a doctor who treats children’s cancers.
 Many other doctors, nurses, and other specialists might be involved in your child’s care as well.

 Your child’s cancer care team will talk to you about treatment options.
 The most important factor in choosing a treatment is the type of leukemia, although other factors also play a role.

 The main treatment for childhood leukemia is chemotherapy (chemo).
-Other treatments such as surgery and radiation treatment may be used in some cases.
+Sometimes this is given as part of a stem cell transplant.
+Other treatments such as targeted drugs, surgery, and radiation treatment may be used in some cases.

 Be sure to tell your child’s doctor about any drugs, herbal remedies, or other things you might be giving your child.
 These could affect how well the treatment works.